trondhindenes/AnsibleDscModuleGenerator/README.md

 The managed node targeted by Ansible must be running the February preview of the WMF version 5 ([https://www.microsoft.com/en-us/download/details.aspx?id=45883](https://www.microsoft.com/en-us/download/details.aspx?id=45883))

 ### Usage
-This example generates an Ansible module from the "file" DSC resource, which is a builtin DSC resource:
+The following example generates an Ansible module from the "file" DSC resource, which is a builtin DSC resource:

 	#Enable verbose output
 	$VerbosePreference = "Continue"